On August 1, 2019, I started a post-doc in the Learning and Adaptive Systems group at the ETH Zürich.

 My research focuses mainly on kernel methods, such as kernel mean embeddings.
 They lead to metrics over distributions, which are now widely used to design distribution comparison tests, such as the Maximum Mean Discrepancy and the HSIC test.
-Studying these metrics, I recently turned towards generative adversarial nets (GANs), which can be seen as an effective way to generate a fake distribution that minimises its distance to another reference distribution.
+Studying these metrics, I have also turned towards generative adversarial nets (GANs), which can be seen as another way to define and minimize a useful distance between two empirical distributions.
+Finally, I recently turned towards understanding adversarial vulnerability, where it comes from, and what can be done to tackle it.

 Sept.
-13 - Present: PhD Student at the Max Planck Institute for Intelligent Systems (supported in part by the Google Doctoral European Fellowship in Causal Inference)
+13 - Dec.
+18: PhD Student at the Max Planck Institute for Intelligent Systems (supported in part by the Google Doctoral European Fellowship in Causal Inference)

 July 2013 : General Engineering Master Diploma at Mines ParisTech (Ecole Nationale Supérieure des Mines de Paris), Major: Geostatistics